Sweet Potatoes with Gingersnap Cranberry Crumble is a crowd-pleasing recipe that takes a simple side dish to the next level.

 I managed the production of the largest sweet potato casserole on record during the California Sweet Potato Festival for the Food Network.
 It weighed in at a half ton, and I had to have a 10-foot long vessel custom made to hold it.
 Food Network wanted to add something a little more exciting than marshmallows, so we created two additional recipes for the project.
-This one was everyone’s favorite – I’ve reduced it to a more manageable size, but I’ll be happy to share the version that serves 2000 people if you need it.
+This sweet potatoes recipe was everyone’s favorite – I’ve reduced it to a more manageable size, but I’ll be happy to share the version that serves 2000 people if you need it.

 About Sweet Potatoes: